Configurable client options ship in v1.2.0. See the Changelog before upgrading.

 Go struct fields use PascalCase, likeMetaData and LedgerID.
 These map to the API’s snake_case JSON fields (meta_data, ledger_id).

 You should always use the Go field names in your code.
+Per-method Go SDK pages list the Go request and response field names for each call.

 Date and time fields